bradtraversy/traversy-js-challenges/readme.md

-# Traversy JS Challenges, Data Structures, and Algorithms
+# Traversy JS Challenges: Data Structures, and Algorithms

 This is the sandbox for my [70+ JS Challenges: Data Structures & Algorithms Course](https://www.traversymedia.com/javascript-challeges).
 Just about all of the concepts that are included, also exist in other languages.
 So, if you are not a JavaScript developer, you can still follow along and learn from this course/repo.